Newfoundland Grooming Guide

 Newfoundlands have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Newfoundland benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 100-150 lbs and lifespan of 8-10 yrs, the Newfoundland requires thoughtful care tailored to their specific breed characteristics.
+Size: around 100-150 lbs.
+Lifespan: about 8-10 yrs.
+The Newfoundland is a breed with specific quirks, and the best homes for it are the ones that have taken the time to learn them.
 Whether you are researching the Newfoundland for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Brushing & Coat Care